samarioexplorer/DataScienceSalaries/README.md

 18. How many different titles are there in the dataset and what data position is the most frequent?
 19. Is the average salary higher for bigger companies?
 20. How many data-related positions there are by company size?
-21. Does large companies have more people working in senior and executive positions than small companies?
+21. Do large companies have more people working in senior and executive positions than small companies?
 22. How many people are in a different country than it is the company headquarters?
+23. Do bigger companies allow remote positions more than small or medium companies?